weaviate/weaviate/docs/en/use/running-weaviate.md

 ```

 - Based on `tree/develop` on Github
 - Runs with the latest open source Contextionary.
-More indepth information about the contextionary can be found [here](../contribute/contextionary.md).
+More in-depth information about the contextionary can be found [here](../contribute/contextionary.md).
 - Weaviate becomes available as HTTP service on port 8080.
 - Weaviate becomes available as HTTP service on port 8080 on `://{IP}/weaviate/v1/{COMMAND}`.
 - The Weaviate Playground becomes available as HTTP service on port 80 on `://{IP}`.